AntarCreates/pathfinder_2D/How_to_active_this_package.md

-This is a simulation project where I used my custom robot, Pathfinder for mapping and autonomous navigation using Robot Operating System (ROS)
+This is a simulation project where I used my custom robot, Pathfinder for mapping and autonomous navigation using Robot Operating System (ROS).
+The first repository will deal with 2D mapping and second one (to be added) will look into 3D mapping and navigation.